 Concrete steps lead you down into the Tyrrhenian if you’re brave enough to swim its chilly waters.

 The Hotel Santa Caterina had not changed either.
 Its cool white exterior was pristine, the smiling valets were still dressed in their crisp grey suits trimmed in red, and entering the cool fragrant lobby was like stepping back into somewhere between a dream and a memory.

 To top it all off, they had even upgraded our room.

 Our suite was located one floor higher than the one we had previously enjoyed, and it was decorated in a pink mahogany motif accentuated by a rose and ivory tile with deep cranberry curtains blowing in the sea breeze from the balcony.

-We stood on the balcony and wordlessly drank in the moment, breathing in the fragrant purple wisteria in full bloom that draped itself over every balcony and terrace.
+We stood on the balcony and wordlessly drank in the moment, breathing in the fragrant purple wisteria in full bloom that draped itself over every terrace.

 We had wanted to have dinner at Taverna degli Apostoli (the favorite from 2 years ago), but they wouldn’t be opening until April due to renovations, so we called the concierge and got a recommendation and a 9:00 reservation for another restaurant: Taverna Buonvicino.

 As we dress for dinner, we quiz each other on Italian menu items, particularly the ones we would prefer not to accidentally order.
 No coniglio, fegato, or polpo per mia, per favore.

 That evening we made the (sometimes) treacherous descent to the town of Amalfi on foot, keeping as close to the low railing of the road as we could, thankful for the sporadic patches of sidewalk.